Heartbeat

 The sequence of dummy responses will match the sending request sequence for all requests submitted during a fatal error.

-Since the dummy response feature only supports Public Key Encryption (PKE), dummy responses may be generated only when the icp_sal_CyPollInstance() function is called, since it is the function for crypto services.
+The dummy response feature supports both Public Key Encryption (PKE) and symmetric crypto.
+Dummy responses may be generated when the icp_sal_CyPollInstance() function is called, since it is the function for crypto services.

 Determining Device ID